RichMeyers7424/ticket-lifecycle/README.md

 <img src=""/>
 </p>
 <p>
-First, in the VM go to http://localhost/osTicket/ and open a new ticket.
+First we must go to http://localhost/osTicket/ and open a new ticket.
 </p>
 <br />